Note: You will need Designer Pro access to use this functionality.

 Don't fret - we have a solution for this exact scenario: A little something we like to call Linked Blocks.

-With this exciting bit of tech, you can make the necessary change just one time but update all ten navigations simultaneously.
+With this exciting bit of tech, you can make the necessary change just once, but update all ten navigations simultaneously.

 Here's how it works:

 1. On the page containing the block you'd like to remain consistent, such as this navigation highlighted below, click to select the block.

 2. Next, save that block to your Block Library so you can add it to other pages.
 (A more detailed explanation of this process can be found here).
 As you're saving, make sure you check the option to make it a Linked Block.
 Then hit Update on the lower right.